craigbridges/Nettle/README.md

 ```

 ## Nettle Language
-The Nettle templating language is simple, there are just six core concepts to learn:
+The Nettle templating language is simple, there are just seven core concepts to learn:

 ### Comments
 Comments allow you to annotate the code and are not rendered: